 Before you plant the clove, it’s important to look at both ends.
 Plant the pointy side up and the flatter side down to grow roots.

 When planting, space each garlic clove at least four inches apart.
 If you have space, six or eight inches apart is better.

 If planting in rows of garlic in a garden, space rows 12 inches apart.

 Fertilize garlic in the spring.
 Ask at your local garden center for a recommendation.
 Otherwise, choose one that’s high in nitrogen.
 You can also add fish meal, blood meal, or bone meal.
 Choose organic fertilizer when possible.

 Seed garlic isn’t the same as garlic seeds.
-These are bulbs you buy from a garden center to be sure they aren’t treated with growth inhibitors.
+Seed garlic are the bulbs you buy from a garden center to be sure they aren’t treated with growth inhibitors.
 They are grown to be replanted.

 Pests and diseases